Buying a foreclosure or REO property in

 What is an REO?

-REO's or Real Estate Owned are homes which have been through foreclosure which the bank or mortage company presently owns.
-This is unlike real estate up for foreclosure auction.
-When buying a property during a foreclosure sale, you must pay at least the loan balance plus any interest and other fees accumulated during the foreclosure process.
+REO is an abbreviation for Real Estate Owned.
+These are homes that have been through foreclosure and are currently possessed by the bank or mortgage company.
+This is different than real estate up for foreclosure auction.
+If you buy a property during a foreclosure sale, you must pay at least the loan balance plus any interest and other fees accumulated during the foreclosure process.
 The buyer must also be prepared to pay with cash in hand.
-And on top of all that, you'll receive the property totally as is.
-That might consist of current liens and even current tenants that may require expulsion.
+To top everything off, you'll get the property entirely as is.
+That could comprise existing liens and even current tenants that may require removal.

-A REO, conversely, is a much cleaner and attractive proposition.
-The REO property was unable to find a buyer during foreclosure auction.
-The bank now owns it.
-The lender will see to the elimination of tax liens, evict occupants if needed and generally plan for the issuance of a title insurance policy to the buyer at closing.
-Note that REOs may be exempt from normal disclosure requirements.
-In California, for example, banks do not have to give a Transfer Disclosure Statement, a document that normally requires sellers to make known any defects they are informed of.
+A REO, on the other hand, is a much neater and attractive option.
+The REO property didn't find a buyer during foreclosure auction.
+The lender now owns it.
+The bank will take care of the removal of tax liens, evict occupants if needed and generally prepare for the issuance of a title insurance policy to the buyer at closing.
+Note that REOs may be exempt from standard disclosure requirements.
+For instance, in Calfornia, banks are exempt from giving a Transfer Disclosure Statement, a document that normally requires sellers to tell you about any defects they are informed of.

-It's sometimes though that any REO must be a good deal and an opportunity for easy money.
-This isn't always true.
-You have to be prudent about buying a REO if your intent is make money.
-While it's true that the bank is usually anxious to sell it soon, they are also strongly interested to get as much as they can for it.
+It's frequently presume that any REO must be a bargain and an chance for easy money.
+This isn't necessarily true.
+You have to be prudent about buying a REO if your intent is to make money off of it.
+While it's true that the bank is often anxious to sell it fast, they are also strongly interested to get as much as they can for it.
 When contemplating the value of a REO, you need to look closely at comparable sales in the neighborhood and be sure to take into account the time and cost of any repairs or remodeling needed to prepare the house for resale.
-The bargains with money making potential exist, and many people do very well buying and selling foreclosures.
-However there are also many REO's that are not good buys and not likely to turn a profit.
+The bargains with money making potential exist, and many people do very well flipping foreclosures.
+However there are also many REO's that are not good buys and may not be money makers.

-Most banks have a REO department that you'll work with while buying a REO property from them.
-Typically the REO department will use a listing agent to get their REO properties listed on the local MLS.
-Prior to making your offer, you'll want to contact either the listing agent or REO department at the bank and find out as much as you can about what they know concerning the condition of the property and what their process is for receiving offers.
-Since banks most commonly sell REO properties "as is", it's often prudent to include an inspection contingency in your offer that gives you time to check for unknown damage and retract the offer if you find it.
+Most lenders have a REO department that you'll work with in buying a REO property from them.
+Usually the REO department will use a listing agent to get their REO properties listed on the local MLS.
+Before making your offer, you'll want to contact either the listing agent or REO department at the bank and discover as much as you can about what they know concerning the condition of the property and what their process is for receiving offers.
+Since banks almost always sell REO properties "as is", you may want to include an inspection contingency in your offer that gives you time to check for unknown damage and withdraw the offer if you find it.

-As with making any offer on real estate, your offer may be more attractive if you can include documentation of your ability to pay, such as a pre-approval letter from a lender.
-Once you've presented your offer, you can expect the bank to respond with a counter offer.
-At this point it will be your choice whether to accept their counter, or submit another counter offer.
-Realize, you'll be working with a process that usually involves a group of people at the bank, and they don't work evenings or weekends.
-It's typical for the process of offers and counter offers to take days or even weeks.
+As with making any offer on real estate, providing documentation of your ability to pay may make your offer more attractive, such as a pre-approval letter from a lender.
+Once you've submitted your offer, you can expect the bank to make a counter offer.
+At this point it will be your decision whether to accept their counter, or make another counter offer.
+Be aware, you'll be contending with a process that generally involves multiple people at the bank, and they don't work evenings or weekends.
+It's quite common for the process of offers and counter offers to take days or even weeks.